 - Decide what you want.
 Do you think it’s time to date just for fun?
 Are you looking for a new person you can marry?
 Are you unsure where you fall on that spectrum?
 It’s fine no matter what you choose.
 Just make sure you know what you want so that you have realistic goals and expectations.

-As you move through your divorce, it can help to think about the future in every aspect: Property division, alimony, child support, custody rights and everything else.
+As you move through your divorce, it can help to think about the future in every aspect: Property division, alimony, child support, custody rights, and everything else.
+It’s also crucial to consider the emotional aspects, such as understanding if dating during divorce is considered infidelity, as this can have implications in certain legal situations.
 Make sure you know what legal options you have.